openpeeps/bro/README.md

 > Since Bro is written in native code, anti-virus software can sometimes incorrectly flag it as a virus

 ## Bro CLI
 Install Bro as a standalone CLI application.
-Get it from [Releases](#), or you might want to compile from source.
+Get it from [Releases](#) or build it from source using Nim & Nimble.

 ### Bro 💛 Nim
 Integrate Bro in your Nim application